-CLIENT TREATMENT SUPPLIER Cyprus VAT registered Company Cyprus VAT registered Company Cyprus VAT charge Cyprus VAT registered Company Non EU Company No VAT charge Cyprus VAT registered Company EU VAT registered Company VAT in the country of the recipient (reverse charge rule applies) Cyprus VAT registered Company EU Non VAT registered Company Cyprus VAT charge EU VAT registered Company and Non EU Company Cyprus VAT registered Company Self account for VAT using the reverse charge mechanism, if the Cyprus company is a partially
+CLIENT TREATMENT SUPPLIER Cyprus VAT registered Company Cyprus VAT registered Company Cyprus VAT charge Cyprus VAT registered Company Non EU Company No VAT charge Cyprus VAT registered Company EU VAT registered Company VAT in the country of the recipient (reverse charge rule applies) Cyprus VAT registered Company EU Non VAT registered Company Cyprus VAT charge EU VAT registered Company and Non EU Company Cyprus VAT registered Company Self account for VAT using the reverse charge mechanism, if the Cyprus company is a partially business person, VAT input is restricted only to taxable activities

-Thre sholds and penalties Amount in Euro € 1 Registration threshold (taxable supplies in 15.600 Cyprus Registration threshold for distance sales (sale 10.000 2 of goods to persons not subject to VAT registration in Cyprus, by suppliers resident in 35.000 another EU Member State) Registration threshold for acquisition of goods 3. in Cyprus from suppliers resident in another 10.251,61 EU Member States 4.
-Registration threshold for intra-community supply of services No threshold Registration threshold for receipt of services 5. from abroad for which the recipient must 15.600 5. account for VAT under the reverse charge 13.000 provisions 51 for each 6.
-Penalty for late submission of VAT return return 7.
-Penalty for omission to keep books and 341 records for a period of 6 years 8.
+Thres sholds and penalties Amount in Euro € Registration threshold (taxable supplies in 1 Cyprus 15.600 Registration threshold for distance sales (sale 2 of goods to persons not subject to VAT 35.000 registration in Cyprus, by suppliers resident in 33.000 another EU Member State) Registration threshold for acquisition of goods 3. in Cyprus from suppliers resident in another 10.251,61 EU Member States Registration threshold for intra-community 4. supply of services No threshold Registration threshold for receipt of services •••• 5. from abroad for which the recipient must 15.600 5. account for VAT under the reverse charge 15.000 provisions 6.
+Penalty for late submission of VAT return 51 for each return Penalty for omission to keep books and 7. records for a period of 6 years 341 8.
 Penalty for late submission of VIES return 50 for each 9.
 Penalty for late submission of corrective VIES return 15 for each 9. return return 10.
 Omission to submit the VIES return constitutes 850 10. a criminal offence with a maximum penalty of 11.
 Penalty for late registration with the VAT 85 per month authorities of delay